k-puig/DiscoBackup/README.md

 # Setup

-Put your Discord bot token in a text file named `bot_token.txt` in the root directory of this project (on the same level as discobackup.py).
+Put your Discord bot token in a text file with any name in an easy-to-access location (project root directory is most convenient).

 Now install the required dependencies to run the project.